-240 day contracted employees are credited with 10 days of vacation at the beginning of each fiscal year.
-This is based on the assumption that a full contract year will be worked.
-If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of .833 days per month, or major portion of a month, for any days used but not earned.
+Two hundred forty (240) day contracted employees are credited with 10 days of vacation at the beginning of each fiscal year; this is based on the assumption that a full contract year will be worked.
+If an employee fails to finish the contract year due to resignation or termination, the employee's final check will be reduced at the rate of eight hundred thirty-three thousandths (0.833) days per month, or major portion of a month, for any days used but not earned.

 Instructional employees may not generally take during instructional time.
 All vacation time must be approved, in advance to the extent practicable, by the superintendent or designee.
-If vacation is requested, but not approved, and the employee is absent from work in spite of the vacation denial, disciplinary action will be taken against the employee, which may include termination or nonrenewal.
+If vacation is requested, but not approved, and the employee is absent from work in spite of the vacation denial, disciplinary action will be taken against the employee, which may include termination.

-No employee shall be entitled to more than 15 days of vacation as of the first day of each fiscal year.
-The permissible carry forward includes the 10 days credited upon the start of the fiscal year.
-Employees having accrued vacation totaling more than 15 days as of the date this policy is implemented shall not be eligible to increase the number of days carried forward during their employment with the district.
+No employee shall be entitled to more than fifteen (15) days of vacation as of the first day of each fiscal year.
+The permissible carry forward includes the ten (10) days credited upon the start of the fiscal year.
+Employees having accrued vacation totaling more than fifteen (15) days as of the date this policy is implemented shall not be eligible to increase the number of days carried forward during their employment with the district.
 Earned but unused vacation will be paid upon retirement at the employee's current daily rate of pay.